subadhra-srinivas/Udacity_Fsnd_Log_Analysis_Project/README.md

 The database includes three tables:

-The authors table includes information about the authors of articles.
+The authors table includes information about the authors of articles.</br>
-The articles table includes the articles themselves.
+The articles table includes the articles themselves.</br>
-The log table includes one entry for each time a user has accessed the site.
+The log table includes one entry for each time a user has accessed the site.</br>

 **Creating views:**